ntang/mongo-ruby-driver-wiki/GridFS.md

     end

 But a couple things need to be kept in mind.
 First is that the original 'me.jpg' will be available until the new 'me.jpg' saves.
 From then on, calls to the #open method will always return the most recently saved version of a file.
-But, and this the second point, old versions of the file won't be deleted.
+But-- and this the second point-- old versions of the file won't be deleted.
 So if you're going to be rewriting files often, you could end up with a lot of old versions piling up.
 One solution to this is to use the :delete_old options when writing a file:

     image = File.open("me-dancing.jpg")